SubGit Remote Book

 SubGit will run on the most modern systems.
 Requirements for the server are:

-Windows XP or newer, Linux or OS X Oracle Java 1.5 or newer At least 256Mb*K of memory available, where K is the number of Subversion repositories.
+Windows XP or newer, Linux or OS X Oracle Java 8 or newer (OpenJDK 11 or newer) At least 256Mb*K of memory available, where K is the number of Subversion repositories.

 SubGit 2.0 uses native pre-compiled executables for hook script, so that there is no overhead on starting JVM for each push (assuming background process is already running).
 Some of the more exotic systems might not be able to execute pre-compiled binaries, then SubGit falls back to the Java-based hooks.
 In this case memory requirement is increased by N*32Mb where N is maximum number of concurrent pushes.